-Led by the University of Tübingen, the Solve-RD consortium (www.solve-rd.eu), allocated €15 million by the European Commission Horizon 2020 programme, works from 2018 to improve the diagnosis of rare diseases, hand in hand with the new European Reference Networks (ERN) on rare diseases.
+Led by the University of Tübingen, the Solve-RD consortium (www.solve-rd.eu), allocated €15 million by the European Commission Horizon 2020 programme, has worked from 2018 to improve the diagnosis of rare diseases, hand in hand with the new European Reference Networks (ERN) on rare diseases.
 The Orphanet coordinating team at leads the work package in charge of collecting standardised genetic and phenotypic information concerning unsolved rare diseases cases from ERN cohorts and the European Genome Archive, and developing an ontology of unsolved cases that will work alongside the Orphanet Rare Disease Ontology (ORDO) and the HPO-ORDO Ontological Module (HOOM) in order to make new diagnostic hypotheses.
-In 2018 the project kicked-off, and the Orphanet team is currently developing the Rare Disease Case Ontology in order to reach the goals of the projet.
+In 2018 the project kicked-off, and the Orphanet team has spent the first two years of the project developing the Rare Disease Case Ontology and co-designing similarity algorithms in order to contribute to the ambitious goals of the project.